Have you ever thought about “When an agile project fails, who gets blamed”? I thought it was a very interesting question.

 Product Owner Role

-The Product Owner comes closest to the overall responsibilities of a project manager:
+The Product Owner comes closest to the overall responsibilities of a project manager.
+However, the Product Owner role actually goes beyond a project management role.
+The Product Owner is expected to:

-He/she has overall responsibility for the success or failure of the project.
+Take overall responsibility for the success or failure of the project

 Scrum Master Role